hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     excitation is called for the actual determinant we are spawning from.
 This requires O(Number of basis functions) time cost for each particle being spawned from.
 The memory requirements are of O(Number of basis functions).

+    The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.

     ..